Women-Only Self Defense Class in Sequim

 Head Instructor Jenn Lozada regularly teaches Women’s Self-Defense classes.
 Below is our current offerings for instruction.
 Contact us if you would like to participate in this or future self defense classes.

 The upcoming series has been scheduled for Mondays, 3:30—5:00pm starting January 5th.
 A shorter make up/skills review session will be Thursdays, 3:30—4:15pm starting January 8th.
+(The Thursday session is completely optional.
+It’s just in case you missed a Monday or want additional reps of the material covered.)

 However, we invite you to schedule this series with friends/family/coworkers at a time that works for you.
 The most commonly selected day and times are Saturdays from noon to 1:30pm (or 3pm if you want consecutive sessions), but that can be adjusted based on training space availability and your group’s convenience.